KK7NZY/cheat-sheets/Cutting Speed.md

-It is critical to know the diamter of a material and its Surface feet per minute (SFM or SFPM) to calculate the correct RPM setting.
+It is critical to know the diameter of a material and its Surface feet per minute (SFM or SFPM) to calculate the correct RPM setting.

 - [[Turning SFPM]]
 - Milling SFPM